rizac/eGSIM/README.md

 [dependency upgrade](#dependencies-upgrade))

 Open `requirements.txt` and check the line where smtk is installed (it should be commented).
-Remove the comment (and the initial -e if any) and copy the rest of the line.
+Avoid the initial comment '#' (and the following "-e", if any) and copy the rest of the line.
 Then:

 ```bash
 pip install <smtk_line>